lzim/teampsd/resources/design/lucidchart/lucidchart_github_mvp.md

 **Objective of MVP of LucidChart and GitHub**
 Test ability to build on existing LucidChart knowledge by adding integration to GitHub forked TeamPSD repo.
 Think of the average use - don't use pro account.
 Test if I can teach my self - link GitHub forked repo and LucidChart.
-Prototype of LucidChart & GitHUb for Team PSD continuous integration to improve the Team PSD 2.0 workflow.
+Prototype of prototype **LucidChart & GitHub** continuous integration to improve the Team PSD 2.0 workflow.
+Final prototypes can be **added by pull-requests to other users repos**.

-# Problem & Hypothesis for Solution
+## Problem & Hypothesis for Solution

 ### Team PSD pain points include:
 - Being able to orient themselves to the workflow of TeamPSD and the need for documentation to support this.